ewafula/MetaClassifier/docs/MetaClassifier.md

 DOI: [https://doi.org/10.1002/ecs2.3102](https://doi.org/10.1002/ecs2.3102)

 ## License
-MetaClassifier is distributed under the GNU GPL v3.0 For more information, see [license](../LICENSE).
+MetaClassifier is distributed under the GNU GPL v3.0 - for more information, see [license](../LICENSE).